Send the link below via email or IMCopy

 His vision allows for the existence of "gods" simultaneously upholding the supremacy of Christian God

-Satan as the most active force in the poem
+Satan as the most active force

 epic similes: lengthy and developed comparisons